 Benefits for staff, patients and the community

-Their combination of conservation and engagement skills means that rangers are well qualified to enhance green spaces for both people and nature.
-They have uncovered green nooks and crannies that can be coaxed into providing refuges for staff, patients and native wildlife.
-Staff can take breaks surrounded by greenery and flowers, and have been encouraged to improve their local environments, from flower beds outside their ward windows to potted plants by the entrances.
-These improvements make hospitals nicer places to work and encourage staff to spend time in the fresh air and sunlight.
+Their combination of conservation and engagement skills means that our Nature Recovery Rangers are well qualified to enhance green spaces for both people and nature.
+By transforming courtyards, rooftops, verges and lawns, they are providing accessible refuges for staff to take breaks surrounded by greenery, and encouraging staff involvement in supporting ecosystems, for example through planting wildflowers and carrying out butterfly surveys.
+These changes make hospitals better places to work and encourage staff to spend time in the fresh air and sunlight.

-There is also plenty of scope for encouraging the wider community to engage with these green spaces.
-Children in Bristol, for example, are learning about wildlife habitats and homes and finding ways to establish these in Southmead Hospital’s extensive grounds.
-At Mount Vernon, local volunteers have been planting wildflower plugs in the sweeping lawns, creating a vast meadow.
+There is also plenty of scope for encouraging the wider community to engage with these green spaces; NHS hospitals are permanent local landmarks, often with the potential to become green hubs providing access to nature for local residents.
+For example, with the help of our ranger in Bristol, local school children are learning about wildlife habitats and finding ways to establish these in Southmead Hospital’s extensive grounds.

 By working with maintenance staff on their sites, our rangers have also helped to devise sustainable plans for the management of green spaces in a way which enhances biodiversity and user engagement.

 See our evaluation report for more details of the impact made by the rangers during their first year.

 Following the success of the pilot year, we have been able to extend the ranger posts at our three original sites; Southmead Hospital in Bristol, Mount Vernon Cancer Centre in outer London, and several health sites in Liverpool.
 We have also recruited two new Nature Recovery Rangers in Newcastle’s Freeman Hospital and at Homerton Hospital in East London, with funding secured locally for each site.